ruediger/help.github.com/_posts/2009-06-13-fork-a-repo.markdown

 2. <span class="step-title">Configure remotes</span>

-	When clone a repo, it has a default remote called `origin` that points to your fork on GitHub, not the original repo it was forked from.
+	When a repo is cloned, it has a default remote called `origin` that points to your fork on GitHub, not the original repo it was forked from.
 To keep track of the original repo, you need to add another remote named `upstream`:

 	<div class="more-info">
 		<h4 class="compressed">More about remotes</h4>